Availity/availity-workflow/README.md

 ### Gulp

-`availity-workflow` provides gulp tasks needed for your [availity-toolkit](https://github.com/Availity/availity-toolkit) project.
-By default all of these tasks are prefixed by `av:` to prevent name clashes with your own Gulp tasks.
+By default all Gulp tasks are prefixed by `av:` to prevent name clashes with your own Gulp tasks.

 ##### Default